jetrails/drone-cloudflare-dns/README.md

 ## Docker

 Drone plugins work off of docker images.
-The folloing commands will go over building, pushing, and running the docker image for this plugin.
+The following commands will go over building, pushing, and running the docker image for this plugin.

 ###### Build Docker Image: